Many users get frustrated when their supposedly powerful computers fail to consistently hit expected speed levels.

 Customizing the Ultimate Performance Plan

-If you want some level of control and don’t want your computer burning through your battery or using up your power you can change some settings to make the ultimate performance plan a custom power plan.
+If you want some level of control and don’t want your computer burning through your battery or using up your power you can change some settings to make the Ultimate Performance plan into a custom power plan.

 Change Windows Power Plan settings